Clubs and Activities

 - Student Council

 - Book Club

 - Musical groups including: Wind Band, Guitar Ensemble, Zug Voices, ISZL Zug Campus Choir and String Orchestra

-- Athletics and fitness clubs including: Track and Field, Swimming, Soccer, Basketball, Unihockey and Cross Country
+- Sports and fitness clubs including: Track and Field, Swimming, Soccer, Basketball, Unihockey and Cross Country

 Middle School and High School